Denys88/rl_games/README.md

 # Basic RL Algorithms Implementations
 * Starcraft 2 Multiple Agents Results with PPO (https://github.com/oxwhirl/smac)
-* Every agent controlled independetly and has restricted information
+* Every agent was controlled independently and has restricted information
-* All the environments have a default difficulty level 7
+* All the environments were trained with a default difficulty level 7
 * No curriculum, just baseline PPO
-* Didn't use state for Critic, just agent observations for both critic and actor
+* Full state information wasn't used for critic, actor and critic recieved the same agent observations
 * Most results are significantly better by win rate and were trained on a single PC much faster than QMIX (https://arxiv.org/pdf/1902.04043.pdf), MAVEN (https://arxiv.org/pdf/1910.07483.pdf) or QTRAN
 * No hyperparameter search
 * 4 frames + conv1d actor-critic network